shirish93/shirish93.github.io/_fermentland/special-techniques.md

 ---
+author: shirish
+categories:
+- fermentation
+- hobby
+last_modified_at: '2026-08-04'
 layout: post
-title:  "Special techniques and discoveries in fermentation"
+title: Special techniques and discoveries in fermentation
-author: shirish
-categories: [ fermentation, hobby ]
 ---

 Where do I learn the special techniques from?
 HOw do I validate them?
 How do I accept/reject them?
       * add carrots,